parogers/arcadenne/README.md

 My design requirements:

+* The use case is for a small number of games (eg a dozen or so)
 * Navigation is done through a single button, plus left/right directional controls
 * Games are displayed in a single list (ie. no nested menus)
 * The list of games should be navigated one at a time, carousel style, with the currently selected game taking up a clear majority of the screen space